 So that’s one way we can categorize amino acids: polar (and thus hydrophilic) vs. nonpolar (and thus hydrophobic) (though it’s really more of a spectrum).
 In the case of phenylalanine, it’s a pure hydrocarbon – C’s & H’s all around, so we can say it’s nonpolar and hydrophobic.
 But there are other ways to classify amino acid side chains.

 Even the wacky ones are based off of a hydrocarbon scaffold (except glycine which just has an H…).
 And we see hydrocarbons so much in biochemistry and o-chem that we further characterize them and give different kinds different names.
 They can be classified as AROMATIC (aka “aryl”) or ALIPHATIC (everything else – chains or non-aromatic rings).
 So far, all the amino acids we’ve talked about were aliphatic, some of them were branched, but none of them were “ring-y” (let alone special ring-y).
 BUT Phe’s side chain (a “benzyl” group) *is* aromatic, meaning it contains a “resonance-stabilized” ring.
 Aromatic vs aliphatic is not as simple as ring vs no ring.
-It has to be a special kind of ring where electrons are shared evenly between the atoms of each “point” of the ring (usually C), something we call ELECTRON DELOCALIZATION.
+It has to be a special kind of ring where electrons are shared evenly between the atoms of each “point” of the ring (usually C, sometimes N or O), something we call ELECTRON DELOCALIZATION.

-Atoms bond covalently by sharing pairs of electrons.
+Going back to what we discussed above, atoms bond covalently by sharing pairs of electrons.
 In a single bond, 2 atoms share 1 pair of e⁻ & in a double bond they share 2 pairs.
 Double bonds are stronger & hold atoms closer together.
 Carbon has 4 valence electrons (it has 6 *total* electrons in its neutral form, but the inner 2 are held tight and aren’t going anywhere).
 When it’s in an aromatic ring, it “spends” 1 electron each on shacking up with the carbons on either side of it, and then 1 on the hydrogen, but that still leaves it with 1 “extra” that it can donate to the “communal stock” (kinda like the electronic version of a give a penny, take a penny, jar) and these electrons can be shared jointly among those participating in the “co-op” (which, as we’ll see requires living in a plane).

 There aren’t enough e⁻ for each to have a full double bond, so you get something in between; the atoms are closer together than they’d be with single bonds, BUT not as close as double bonds.
 For instance, a usual C-C single bond length is 154 pm, & a C=C double bond is 135 pm.
 The C-C bonds in Phe’s ring are in between these, at 139pm.
 Here, pm doesn’t refer to time of day – instead it stands for picometer, which is 1 trillionth of a meter.
 So we’re talking really really short even for the “long” ones.